Docker Logo

 Docker Logo 2017-present

 The current logo is a schematic reworking of the debut version.
 The authors abandoned the details of the containers and the whale, focusing on the silhouettes.
-This is done to indicate the application’s seriousness, which has become much better and more convenient over time.
+This indicates the application’s seriousness, which has improved significantly and become much more convenient to use.
 The elements now look more like geometric shapes.
-“Boxes” are made in the form of cubes, which are separated by white lines, and the whale is recognizable only by its body shape.
-Some letters have also been corrected: for “c,” the ends are lengthened, for “k,” the location of the right leg is rearranged, “r” is supplemented with an upper stroke, and for “e,” the centerline is aligned horizontally.
+“Boxes” are made in cubes, separated by white lines, and the whale is recognizable only by its body shape.
+Some letters have also been corrected: for “c,” the ends are lengthened; for “k,” the location of the right leg is rearranged; “r” is supplemented with an upper stroke; and for “e,” the centerline is aligned horizontally.

 Font and Colors